pinellolab/PrimeDesign/README.md

 ## Installation with Docker

 With Docker, no installation is required - the only dependence is Docker itself.
 Users will not need to deal with installation and configuration issues.
-Docker will do all the dirty work for you!

 Docker can be downloaded freely here: [https://store.docker.com/search?offering=community&type=edition](https://store.docker.com/search?offering=community&type=edition)

-To get a local copy of CRISPR-SURF, simply execute the following command:
+Following the installation of Docker, simply execute the following command in the terminal for a local version of PrimeDesign:
 * ```docker pull pinellolab/primedesign```

 ## PrimeDesign web application